-1.1 This DPA is between the Supplier and the Organization Owner and forms part of the Agreement referenced in subsections 2.1(c) and 2.3(c) of the Terms, specifically the Agreement between the Supplier and the Customer acting as the Workspace Owner.
+1.1 This DPA is between the Supplier and the Customer and forms part of the Agreement referenced in subsection 2.1(a) of the Terms, specifically the Agreement between the Supplier and the Customer acting as the Workspace Owner.

-2.1 The purposes of processing Relevant Data are determined by the Organization Owner or by the Owner jointly with other members of the Organization (or jointly with certain of such members or a particular member).
-As between the Parties, these purposes are determined by the Owner.
+2.1 The purposes of processing Relevant Data are determined by the Customer or by the User jointly with other Users of the Customer (or jointly with certain of such members or a particular member).
+As between the Parties, these purposes are determined by the Customer.

-2.2 Consequently, and in line with the role allocation specified under section 13.2 of the Terms, the Parties acknowledge and agree that with regard to the processing of Relevant Data: (a) the Organization Owner is the 'controller' and the Supplier is the 'processor'; (b) the Supplier will, pursuant to article 6 below, authorise third parties identified in the Sub-processor List to perform certain processing operations under its responsibility (such parties being 'processors', too); (c) the Supplier and Sub-processors process these data on the Organization Owner's behalf and on his instructions.
+2.2 Consequently, and in line with the role allocation specified under section 14.2 of the Terms, the Parties acknowledge and agree that with regard to the processing of Relevant Data: (a) the Customer is the 'controller' and the Supplier is the 'processor'; (b) the Supplier will, pursuant to article 6 below, authorise third parties identified in the Processors & Affiliates List to perform certain processing operations under its responsibility (such parties being 'processors', too); (c) the Supplier and Sub-processors process these data on the Customer’s behalf and on his instructions.

-2.3 As part of his obligations under section 11.5 of the Terms, the Owner shall be responsible for the accuracy, quality and legality of Relevant Data, the means by which the same are acquired and the instructions he provides as to the processing thereof.
+2.3 As part of his obligations under section 6.3 of the Terms, the Customer and User shall be responsible for the accuracy, quality and legality of Relevant Data, the means by which the same are acquired, and the instructions he provides as to the processing thereof.

-3.2 The Organization Owner hereby instructs the Supplier to process Relevant Data: (a) as necessary in connection with the Service, which, particularly but without limitation, includes any processing that is (i) requested or initiated by Users in their use of the relevant Organization or Features in connection with that Organization, or (ii) otherwise required for the Supplier's performance of its obligations or rights under the Terms in relation to the Organization, Workspaces, or its respective users; and (b) for as long as the purposes described in subsection (a) warrant such processing.
+3.2 The Customer hereby instructs the Supplier to process Relevant Data: (a) as necessary in connection with the Service, which, particularly but without limitation, includes any processing that is (i) requested or initiated by Users in their use of the relevant Features in connection with that Workspace, or (ii) otherwise required for the Supplier's performance of its obligations in relation to the Workspace or its users; and (b) for as long as the purposes described in subsection (a) warrant such processing.

-3.3 For the avoidance of doubt, section 3.2: (a) sets out the Owner's current instructions as to the processing of Relevant Data; (b) does not prevent the Owner from giving further instructions (which shall be reasonable, lawful and documented) or the Supplier from processing Relevant Data as may be necessary in light of such further instructions; (c) does not restrict the Supplier from processing Relevant Data for as long as legally required (e.g., to comply with the GDPR or legal acts concerning taxation, accounting, financial reporting or counter-terrorism or -money laundering) and, if so required (but only to the extent required), exceeding the duration of processing warranted by the Owner's instructions.
-The Owner thus acknowledges and agrees that each operation that the Supplier performs on Relevant Data will continue until the Supplier is no longer legally obliged to perform the same.
+3.3 For the avoidance of doubt, section 3.2: (a) sets out the Customer’s current instructions as to the processing of Relevant Data; (b) does not prevent the Customer from giving further instructions (which shall be reasonable, lawful and documented) or the Supplier from processing Relevant Data as may be necessary in light of such further instructions; (c) does not restrict the Supplier from processing Relevant Data for as long as legally required (e.g., to comply with the GDPR or legal acts concerning taxation, accounting, financial reporting or counter-terrorism or money laundering) and, if so required (but only to the extent required), exceeding the duration of processing warranted by the Customer’s instructions.
+The Customer thus acknowledges and agrees that each operation that the Supplier performs on Relevant Data will continue until the Supplier is no longer legally obliged to perform the same.

 4.1 Personal Data whose processing is permitted

-The types of Personal Data that a User (including the Owner) is allowed to process as part of Organization Data are limited to those which the User is legally permitted to process.
-The Owner undertakes that Organization Data will not include, and neither he nor any other User who accesses the Organization (including any such Guest User) will use the Service for the processing of, Personal Data whose processing is legally prohibited.
+The types of Personal Data that a User (including the Customer) is allowed to process as part of Workspace are limited to those which the User is legally permitted to process.
+The Customer undertakes that Relevant Data will not include, and neither he nor any other User who accesses the Workspace will use the Service for the processing of, Personal Data whose processing is legally prohibited.

 4.2 Personal Data whose processing is restricted

-The Owner acknowledges that the processing of certain types of Personal Data is restricted or limited under the GDPR and that non-compliance with the relevant restrictions or limitations may result in substantial penalties, including fines, being imposed on, or other punitive, remedial or compensatory measures being taken against, the Owner, the Supplier and the User involved in the processing (if different from the Owner).
+The Customer acknowledges that the processing of certain types of Personal Data is restricted or limited under the GDPR and that non-compliance with the relevant restrictions or limitations may result in substantial penalties, including fines, being imposed on, or other punitive, remedial or compensatory measures being taken against, the Customer, the Supplier and the User involved in the processing (if different from the Customer).

-4.3 Consequently, the Owner undertakes that, absent the Supplier's prior explicit consent, Organization Data will not include, and neither he nor any other User who accesses the Organization (including any such Guest User) will use the Service for the processing of, Personal Data that fall within either of the following categories: (a) 'special categories of personal data' (also known as 'sensitive information') as described for the time being in Article 9 of the GDPR, including particularly but without limitation genetic data, biometric data and data concerning health; (b) 'personal data relating to criminal convictions and offences or related security measures' as described for the time being in Article 10 of the GDPR.
+4.3 Consequently, the Customer undertakes that, absent the Supplier's prior explicit consent, Relevant Data will not include, and neither he nor any other User who accesses the Workspace will use the Service for the processing of, Personal Data that fall within either of the following categories: (a) 'special categories of personal data' (also known as 'sensitive information') as described for the time being in Article 9 of the GDPR, including particularly but without limitation genetic data, biometric data and data concerning health; (b) 'personal data relating to criminal convictions and offences or related security measures' as described for the time being in Article 10 of the GDPR.

-5.1 The Owner will determine who the Data Subjects are, or he may determine this jointly with other members of the Organization (or jointly with certain members or a particular member thereof).
-As between the Parties, the Owner shall be deemed to have determined the same.
+5.1 The Customer will determine who the Data Subjects are, or he may determine this jointly with other Users in the Workspace (or jointly with certain members or a particular member thereof).
+As between the Parties, the Customer shall be deemed to have determined the same.

-5.2 The categories of Data Subjects include but may not be limited to: (a) Users having access to the Organization, including such Guest Users; (b) Users who interact with the Features applied via the Organization; (c) employees, contractors, consultants, associates and agents of (i) the Owner, (ii) the Subscriber of, or payer for, the Service Plan pertaining to the Organization, or (iii) the Users mentioned in the preceding subsections; and (d) parties with whom the Owner or the above Subscriber, payer or User does business or has other relations.
+5.2 The categories of Data Subjects include but may not be limited to: (a) Participants; (b) Users having access to the Workspace; (c) Users who interact with the Features applied via the Workspace; (d) employees, contractors, consultants, associates and agents of (i) the Customer, as well as (e) parties with whom the Customer or the User does business or has other relations.

-6.3 At least 10 days before authorising a third party not mentioned in the Sub-processor List to act as a Sub-processor the Supplier shall update the Sub-processor List made available online accordingly, i.e., at least 10 days before the engagement takes effect.
-Supplier undertakes to keep this list updated regularly to enable its Users to stay informed of the scope of sub-processing associated with the Services.
+6.3 At least 10 days before authorising a third party not mentioned in the Processors & Affiliates List to act as a Sub-processor the Supplier shall update the Processors & Affiliates List made available online accordingly, i.e., at least 10 days before the engagement takes effect.
+Supplier undertakes to keep this list updated regularly to enable its Customers and Users to stay informed of the scope of sub-processing associated with the Services.

-6.4 The Owner may reasonably object to the new sub-processor engagement by providing the Supplier notice to that effect (setting out his grounds for the objection) within 10 days of having been informed as per section 6.3.
-In case the Owner does so object, the Supplier will endeavour to provide him a commercially reasonable alternative not involving the processing the Owner objected to.
+6.4 The Customer may reasonably object to the new sub-processor engagement by providing the Supplier notice to that effect (setting out his grounds for the objection) within 10 days of having been informed as per section 6.3.
+In case the Customer does so object, the Supplier will endeavour to provide him a commercially reasonable alternative not involving the processing the Customer objected to.
 Such an alternative may, e.g., consist in a modification to the Service or a change of Service Plan.
-If the Supplier is unable to provide the Owner with an alternative acceptable to him or (in its sole discretion) concludes that no alternative is feasible and respectively informs the Owner, and the objection is not withdrawn, then the relevant Organization shall be closed.
+If the Supplier is unable to provide the Customer with an alternative acceptable to him or (in its sole discretion) concludes that no alternative is feasible and respectively informs the Customer, and the objection is not withdrawn, then the relevant Workspace shall be closed.

-6.5 If the Owner does not object to the new sub-processor engagement in accordance with section 6.4, he shall be deemed to have authorised the engagement.
+6.5 If the Customer does not object to the new sub-processor engagement in accordance with section 6.4, he shall be deemed to have authorised the engagement.

 7.1 The Supplier will maintain adequate technical and organisational measures to ensure such level of security in its processing of Relevant Data as appropriate in the given circumstances.
-Certain of these measures have been described in the Data Protection Policy.
+Certain of these measures have been described in the Security Policy.

 Data Subject's requests